By 2019, every new Volvo will run on batteries (well, kinda)

-Today, Volvo made a bold announcement: within two years, every new Volvo will run on batteries...
+Volvo made a bold announcement Wednesday: within two years, every new Volvo will run on batteries...

 ...or rather, that's what many of the news headlines would lead you to believe.
 What Volvo actually said was this: